SC mulls pan-India guidelines to prevent road accidents on expressways, NHs

 It had also sought a specific report on the condition of the highway and the norms followed by the contractor for road maintenance.

-The apex court took suo-motu cognisance of the November 2 incident in Phalodi, in which 10 women and four children were among the 15 people killed when a tempo traveller rammed into a stationary trailer truck.
+The apex court took suo-motu (on its own) cognisance of the November 2 incident in Phalodi, in which 10 women and four children were among the 15 people killed when a tempo traveller rammed into a stationary trailer truck.

 The accident took place near Matoda village on the Bharat Mala highway when the tempo traveller was headed to Jodhpur from Bikaner's Kolayat temple.